Hello dear friends!

 Secondly, drug-shamers are essentially inferring that they know better than you do.
 But beware- it can be all too easy to slip into that role ourselves, especially those of us with long-term health issues!
 Trust me, I know that it’s tempting to share the miracle of the natural remedy that has dramatically changed your life, and I’m not saying that you can’t.
 It’s all about the delivery- it must be kind, compassionate, non-condescending, and non-pushy.
 After all, we’re all just doing the best we can, right?

 There is a way to present information that isn’t condescending or shameful of someone’s present choices.
-Just ask any qualified wellness coach or health psychologist- fear, shame, and pressure do not work well in the long run to instill healthy habits (I’ll save this for another post!).
+Just ask any qualified wellness coach or health psychologist- fear, shame, and pressure do not work well in the long run to instill healthy habits.
 Plus, if that person is seeing improvement with a drug, that is not the time to start pointing out the dangers of that drug or suggesting “better” alternatives.
 You’ll know this pain firsthand if you’ve ever had it happen to you!